-Both of my parents are Japanese, and either of them can’t speak English fluently.
-My mom always had doubts about Japanese education, which is why my mum let me attend a international school in Japan since 2 years old.
+Both of my parents are Japanese, and either of them can’t speak fluent English.
+Although both of my parents attended a Japanese school, my mom always had doubts about Japanese education, which is why my mum let me attend an international school in Japan for 2 years old.

 Furthermore, Stereotypically speaking, Japanese follows the rules, they are quiet, they don’t share their opinion frequently.
 This is not me.
 I am super loud, I love to share ideas and I somewhat follow the rules ( depends what it is) but not always.
 I also like to celebrate events and the fun fact is like I don’t like Sushi but I like sushi’s in America ( Spicy tuna rolls and California rolls).